simonzweers/snakes/c/README.md

-# Snake
+# C Snake

-This is a simple snake game that can be played in the terminal.
+This is a simple snake game written in C that can be played in the terminal.

 ## Prerequisites
 The project needs ncurses to be installed.